openownership/data-standard/docs/examples/index.rst

 Updating information over time 1 (Tecido scenario)
 ------

 This example demonstrates a gradual transfer of ownership from a single owner to an employee owned trust.
-In this jurisdiction a beneficial owner must be declared when they own at least 25% of the company.
+In this example, a beneficial owner must be disclosed when they own at least 25% of the company.
+The trust arrangement itself is not disclosed.

-The trust itself is not represented here, shares are shown as being owned by a professional holding company.
-This could be the case where a jurisdiction has no trust register or a separate trust register.

 `Example JSON <https://github.com/openownership/data-standard/tree/0.4.0/examples/tecido.json>`__